Mirhasankhan/infinite-mart-backend/readme.md

    npm start

-   API Endpoints
+   ## API Endpoints

    Here are some of the key API endpoints available in this backend:

 User Routes:

-POST /api/users/register: Register a new user
+- **POST**:/api/users/register: Register a new user
   POST /api/users/login: Authenticate a user and get a token GET /api/users/profile: Get user profile (protected) Product Routes:

 GET /api/products: Get all products
 GET /api/products/:id: Get a product by ID